kubernetes-sigs/krew/docs/DEVELOPER_GUIDE.md

 To make a plugin available to everyone via krew, you need to:

-1. Make the archive file (`.zip` or `.tar.gz`) **publicly downloadable** on a URL (you can host it youself or use GitHub releases feature).
+1. Make the archive file (`.zip` or `.tar.gz`) **publicly downloadable** on a URL (you can host it yourself or use GitHub releases feature).
 2. Submit the plugin manifest file to the [krew index][index] repository.

 Plugin packages need to be available to download from the public Internet.